jawah/niquests/README.md

 | `Package / SLSA Signed`             |    ✅     |     ❌     |       ❌       | ✅             |
 </details>

-[^1]: aiohttp has no support for synchronous request.
-[^2]: requests has no support for asynchronous request.
-[^3]: while the HTTP/2 connection object can handle concurrent requests, you cannot leverage its true potential.
-[^4]: loading client certificate without file can't be done.
-[^5]: httpx officially claim to be thread safe but recent tests demonstrate otherwise as of february 2024.
-[^6]: they do not expose anything to control network aspects such as IPv4/IPv6 toggles, and timings (e.g. DNS response time, established delay, TLS handshake delay, etc...) and such.
-[^7]: while advertised as possible, they refuse to make it the default due to performance issues. as of february 2024 an extra is required to enable it manually.
-[^8]: they don't support HTTP/3 at all.
-[^9]: you must use a custom DNS resolver so that it can preemptively connect using HTTP/3 over QUIC when remote is compatible.
-[^10]: performance measured when leveraging a multiplexed connection with or without uses of any form of concurrency as of november 2023.
-The research compared `httpx`, `requests`, `aiohttp` against `niquests`.
-[^11]: enabled when using a custom DNS resolver.

 ```python
 >>> import niquests
 >>> s = niquests.Session(resolver="doh+google://", multiplexed=True)